 Dermatographia is a condition that doctors also call “skin writing.”
 This skin condition can cause a person to experience large, raised, red scratch or welt-like areas on the skin.
 These may occur even after mild scratching or light touching of the skin.

-The condition may cause scratches that appear very concerning when a person wakes up but go away shortly after waking.
+The condition may cause scratches that appear very concerning when a person wakes up

 If an insect bites a person while they are sleeping, they might start to scratch the area at night.
 Bed bugs are a type of insect that can bite at night.
 A person can examine their mattress and bedcovers for these insects should they wake up with bites.